Chekhov's gun: Criticism

-Ernest Hemingway mocked the principle in his essay "The art of the short story", giving the example of two characters that are introduced and then never mentioned again in his short story "Fifty Grand".
+Ernest Hemingway mocked the principle in his essay "The art of the short story", giving the example of two characters who are introduced and then never mentioned again in his short story "Fifty Grand".
 Hemingway valued inconsequential details, but conceded that readers will inevitably seek symbolism and significance in them.
 Writer Andrea Phillips argued that assigning a single role for every detail makes a story predictable and leaves it "colorless".